davidcurrie/devoxx-uk-2019/README.md

 Unlike, say, a Function-as-a-Service platform, container instances are expected to handle multiple requests and, by default, handle concurrent requests.

+1. By default, the number of pods for a revision scales down to zero.
+This can be great as it means old revisions to which traffic is no longer being routed don't cost anything.
+It may not be desirable though if traffic is the container for a service takes time to become ready.
+Add the annotation `autoscaling.knative.dev/minScale: "2"` and re-apply the `service.yaml`.
+1. `kubectl get pod` should now show two pods for the latest revision.
 1. By default, auto-scaling is triggered based on a target maximum concurrency of 100.
 We'll lower that target to make triggering a scaling decision easier.
-Add the annotation `autoscaling.knative.dev/target: "1kgp -" and re-apply the `service.yaml`.
+Remove the `minScale` annotation and add the annotation `autoscaling.knative.dev/target: "1"` and re-apply the `service.yaml`.
 1. We'll use [hey](https://github.com/rakyll/hey) to drive some load.
 Run `hey -z 10s -c 100 http://helloworld-go.default.knative.currie.cloud && kubectl get pods`.
 Although the default averaging window is 60 seconds, when the concurrency breaches double the target then the auto-scaler enters panic mode and starts scaling up the number of instances so you should see additional pods.
-1. By default, the number of pods for a revision scales down to zero.
-This can be great as it means old revisions to which traffic is no longer being routed don't cost anything.
-It may not be desirable though if traffic is the container for a service takes time to become ready.
-Add the annotation `autoscaling.knative.dev/minScale: "2"` and re-apply the `service.yaml`.
-1. `kubectl get pod` should now show two pods for the latest revision.

 ### Manual blue-green deployment